AnthonyTechnologies/python-styleguide/project_tools.md

 # Anthony's Python Style Guide: Project Tooling

-This document describes the core development tools used across projects and how they fit into day‑to‑day workflows.
+This document describes the core development tools that may be used across projects and how they fit into day‑to‑day workflows.
+Of these tools, two tools are central for managing the other tools:
-Two orchestration tools are central:

 - pre-commit — automates formatting and quick static checks on each commit/push.
 - nox — automates repeatable development tasks in isolated virtual environments (tests, type checks, docs, etc.).

-Configuration files for these tools also reference and configure other utilities (linters, formatters, type checkers, documentation builders).
-Use this page as a map to quickly locate configurations and expected usage.
+Configurations for all these tools are not explicitly listed here to allow for flexibility in specification designation.
+Configurations should be contained in their respective projects.
+However, examples of the configuration files can be found in the Python Package Project Template repository https://github.com/AnthonyTechnologies/python-packagetemplate.

 ## Table of Contents